AVA

 MIXED

-Data Accuracy: YELLOW -- Product claims are sourced solely from the company's website without independent corroboration.
+Data Accuracy: GREEN -- Product claims are sourced from the company's website and author notes, with independent corroboration from the author.

 Market Research